min2ha/ukwa-site/content/target/46284/index.en.md

   "subject": "Brexit"
 }

-# “Dismay, horror and heartbreak” over where “Leave” leaves disabled people

 As a founder member of the UK disabled people’s independent living movement, John Evans finds nothing to celebrate in the result of the EU referendum.